How to Raise pH in a Pool Using Soda Ash (Step-by-Step)

 This is where most pool corrections go wrong.

 There are rough benchmarks, but they only work if you respect their limits.
 Around 6 ounces per 10,000 gallons will raise pH by about 0.2, while a full pound is often used when pH is clearly below range.
+To find your baseline, you can calculate pool pH to see exactly where your water stands before dosing.

 That sounds simple, but the important part is what you don’t do.